 Maybe you’ve knocked back a protein shake after a tough workout.
 But is a protein shake good at breakfast?
 Yep — in fact, it’s a great way to get more protein each day.
 If you’re ready to shake things up, here’s what you need to know about sipping protein shakes as part of breakfast — plus some yummy breakfast recipes made with protein powder.

-Try the Openfit Plant-Based Protein Shake today!
+Try the LADDER Plant-Based Nutrition Shake today!
 Get it here.

 How Much Protein Do You Need Per Day?

 To estimate how much protein you need in a day, start with this basic formula: Aim for 0.8 grams of protein per kilogram of body weight.
 (To determine your weight in kilograms, divide your weight in pounds by 2.2.)

 But you may want to think of that number as just a starting point.
 Some of us — including people who are super active and people looking to lose weight — may need more protein, says Krista Maguire, R.D., C.S.S.D., and Openfit nutrition manager.

 Is it Okay to Eat a Protein Shake on an Empty Stomach?

 “There’s no reason you can’t have one in the morning on an empty stomach,” Maguire says.
 But if you’re drinking a protein shake as part of breakfast, you may want to go beyond simply mixing protein powder with water.
 To make it a complete meal, Maguire suggests adding ingredients such as fruit, nut butter, yogurt, oats, or seeds.

 “Protein helps keep you feeling full,” Maguire says.
 “So having a protein shake at breakfast — combined with some fruit or complex carbs and healthy fats — makes a complete, balanced meal that provides the energy and nutrition you need.”